knpuniversity/ansible/knpu/ansible-composer.md

 In the playbook, use the `file` module, set `path` to `/usr/local/bin/composer` and `mode` to `"a+x"` to guarantee that all users have executable permission.

-Oh, and make sure the file you created is `install_compser.sh`.
+Oh, and make sure the file you created is `install_composer.sh`.

 Time to give this a try.
 Find your main machine's terminal and run the playbook!